-Sacramento County will collect qualitative data annually.
-This data will be conducted through surveys to the youth and the youth's family.
+Sacramento County collects qualitative data annually.
+This data will be conducted through surveys of the youth and the youth's family.
 Youth will be surveyed regarding this experience at VOYA.
 The survey will be conducted by Community Intervention Advocates/Intervention Workers.